movementlabsxyz/MIP/MIP/mip-34/README.md

 ## Motivation

-L2s, including rollups, publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (Layer 1, L1).
-Validity and optimistic rollups can finalize (confirm) transactions within approximately 30 minutes, resp. ~1 week.
+Two chains are present in our architecture: a base chain (or L1) and a second chain (or L2).
+We refer to L2 as a chain that is not the base chain.Rollups and other types of chains may publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (L1).

+Validity and optimistic rollups can finalize transactions within approximately 30 minutes and ~1 week, respectively.
 Until a transaction is finalized, there is no assurance about its validity and result (success or failure).
 This can be a limiting factor for certain types of DeFi applications.

-Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly included in a block.
+Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly and successfully included in a block.
 The crypto-economic security is provided by a Proof-of-Stake (PoS) protocol.

-The mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.
+This mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.

-As a result, users can rely and trust the **fastconfirmation** (sometimes also described as L2-finality) to use as confirmation, or if the chain is configured to do so, wait for **L1-finality**, such as end of challenge window for fraud proofs (optimistic L2) or verification of a ZK-proof (validity L2).
+As a result, users can rely and trust the **fastconfirmation** (sometimes also described as L2-finality) to use as confirmation, or if the chain is configured to do so, wait for L1-finality, such as through **postconfirmation**, end of challenge window for fraud proofs (optimistic rollup), or verification of a ZK-proof (validity rollup).

 A introduction to FFS can be found in [this blog post on Fast Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
 A more detailed description of a (partial) implementation of the mechanism is available at [this blog post on postconfirmations](https://blog.movementlabs.xyz/article/postconfirmations-L2s-rollups-blockchain-movement).